• Skip to content

 Here are instructions I give my clients at the start of each project.
 They’re kind of techie, but if you take note of them, they’ll improve the efficiency of your project.

-The Right Format for the Right Job
+Logos: The Right Format

 Images come in two formats—vector and bitmap (raster).
 Professionally designed logos, technical diagrams and blueprints are usually created as vector images.
 This means they’re made with paths, or lines, and they can be enlarged to any size without distorting the image.
 Vector images are commonly created in design programs such as Illustrator, CorelDraw or CAD and have AI, EPS or SVG file extensions (here’s a complete list of vector file extensions).